James Dean: Personal life

-After finishing his role for East of Eden, Dean took a brief trip to New York in October 1954.
-While he was away, Angeli unexpectedly announced her engagement to Italian-American singer Vic Damone.
-The press was shocked and Dean expressed his irritation.
+After completing East of Eden, Dean took a brief trip to New York in October 1954.
+While he was away, Angeli unexpectedly announced her engagement to Italian‑American singer Vic Damone.
+The press expressed surprise, and Dean was irritated by the news.
 Angeli married Damone the following month.
-Gossip columnists reported that Dean watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony.
-However, Dean later denied doing anything so "dumb".
-Angeli, who later divorced Damone and then her second husband, the Italian film composer Armando Trovajoli, was said by friends in the last years of her life to claim that Dean was the love of her life.
-She died from an overdose of barbiturates in 1971 at the age of 39.
+Gossip columnists later claimed that Dean watched the wedding from across the street on his motorcycle and revved the engine during the ceremony.
+Bast wrote that Dean had actually hired a stand‑in to ride a Harley‑Davidson to the church and that, when the couple emerged to be showered with rice, the double gunned the engine for dramatic effect before riding off in front of assembled photographers.
+Angeli, who later divorced Damone and then her second husband, Italian film composer Armando Trovajoli, was said by friends in her final years to have claimed that Dean was the love of her life.
+She died of a barbiturate overdose in 1971 at the age of 39.
 Dean also dated Swiss actress Ursula Andress.
-"She was seen riding around Hollywood on the back of James's motorcycle," writes biographer Darwin Porter.
-She was also seen with Dean in his sports cars and was with him on the day he bought the car he died in.
+"She was seen riding around Hollywood on the back of James's motorcycle," wrote biographer Darwin Porter.
+She was also seen with him in his sports cars and was with him on the day he bought the car in which he later died.